 Classico Creamy Alfredo Pasta Sauce

 Just because you want to keep your grocery bill as low as possible doesn’t mean you have to reach for a less-than-stellar jar.
 This Alfredo sauce holds its own against its more expensive competitors, thanks to a classic formula bursting with flavor.
-That rich and creamy taste and texture are largely attributed to the fact that the product is made using fresh cream then blended with butter, aged Parmesan, and chunks of black pepper.
-Still, it’s a gluten-free option, making it great for families with a range of dietary requirements.
+That rich and creamy taste and texture are largely attributed to the fact that the gluten-free sauce is made using fresh cream and then blended with butter, aged Parmesan, and chunks of black pepper.

 Since many creamy sauces rely on a roux made of butter and flour to get that rich, thick consistency, you might suspect that Alfredo sauce would be off the table for any gluten-free diners.
 Luckily, that’s not always the case, as proven by this delicious store-bought option.

 Like other great jarred Alfredo sauces, this particular formula is crafted without preservatives, artificial colors, or artificial flavors.
 This ensures it maintains that made-from-scratch taste you crave.
-Still, this particular version is gluten-free, so all members of the family—despite any dietary restrictions—can enjoy the same meal.
+Still, this particular version is gluten-free, so all members of the family can enjoy the same meal.
 There's something else to feel good about: 100 percent of net profits benefit charity.